amperity/amperity-docs/contributing/source/rst.rst

    .. tip:: Be sure to prefix with ``ext_``.

-For example: You should read all about |ext_stitchpatents| on the Amperity corpsite!
+For example: You should read all about `our patented method for identity resolution <https://amperity.com/resources/blog/breaking-the-rules-getting-patents-for-it>`__ |ext_link| on the Amperity corpsite!

 .. format-content-links-external-opens-new-tab-end